 Diarra is a family name associated with the griot.
 In West African culture, griots are curators of the arts and of history.
 Their families, like Arouna’s, are composed of musicians, poets, and storytellers.
 Arouna was destined to bring traditional music into the modern day, further developing it while remaining true to it’s roots.

 Performing styles such as Wassalou, Arouna brings a dynamic repertoire to the table, full of timing changes and improvisational prowess.
 He plays the kamale n’goni, a 14-string harp-like instrument (which he makes himself), with a melodic and percussive sensibility.
-Arouna's live performances often welcome a diverse group of musicians performing as the AZA Band.
+Arouna's live performances often welcome a diverse group of musicians performing as The Ancient Roots Band.
 Musicians frequently joining Arouna onstage include percussionist Biko Casini and bassist/guitarist David Brown of Rising Appalachia.

 Arouna was a key member of internationally-touring group, Lanaya.
 He is a founding member of the North Carolina based, West African folk music ensemble, Mandé Foly.
 Most recently Arouna has been touring the United States with Rising Appalachia, spreading that undeniable West African rhythm and joy.